Italy minister faces more pressure over Kazakh case

 The pair were bundled on to a private plane to Kazakhstan two days later - an unusually swift deportation that triggered speculation that Italy was trying to curry favor with energy-rich Kazakhstan.

-Alfano faces a no-confidence motion on Friday called by opposition parties who have demanded his resignation, and for the first time on Wednesday they were joined by parliamentarians from Letta’s own center-left Democratic Party.
+Alfano faces a no-confidence motion on Friday called by opposition parties who have demanded his resignation, and for the first time on Wednesday they were joined by parliamentarians from partners in the ruling coalition.

-“The position of Minister Alfano is objectively indefensible,” a group of 12 PD senators said in a statement.
+“The position of Minister Alfano is objectively indefensible,” a group of 12 senators from the center-left Democratic Party (PD) said in a statement.

-During a visit to London, Letta said a report by police chief Alessandro Pansa into the case showed Alfano was not involved and declared he would take part in the debate on the no-confidence motion on Friday.

-“Alfano’s complete non-involvement is shown very clearly from Pansa’s detailed and thorough report,” he said.

-But the case has assumed challenging dimensions for his uneasy coalition, already struggling to contain tensions between the PD and Alfano’s center-right People of Freedom (PDL), which has warned the government will fall if Alfano is forced out.
+The case has assumed ever more threatening dimensions for Letta’s uneasy coalition, which was already struggling to contain tensions between the PD and Alfano’s center-right People of Freedom (PDL), which has warned the government will fall if Alfano is forced out.

 “If Alfano goes, the government will go 10 minutes later,” senior PDL lawmaker Giancarlo Galan told RAI state television.

-Letta brushed off suggestions of a PD split, saying: “There’s no problem with Matteo Renzi, I see no clouds on the horizon.”

 Many details of the case remain unexplained.
-But Alfano’s position suffered another blow on Wednesday when a senior official, who resigned over the affair on Tuesday, said he had informed the minister of a meeting with the Kazakh ambassador to discuss the case.
+But Alfano’s position received a further blow on Wednesday when a senior official, who resigned over the affair on Tuesday, said he had informed the minister of a meeting with the Kazakh ambassador to discuss the case.

-The claim in the Corriere della Sera daily by Giuseppe Procaccini, former head of Alfano’s office, cast doubt on the minister’s account that he had not been informed by his staff, even if it did not directly contradict the statement in parliament.
+The claim in the Corriere della Sera daily by Giuseppe Procaccini, former head of Alfano’s office, cast doubt on the interior minister’s account that he had not been informed by his staff even if it did not directly contradict the statement in parliament.

 “What Procaccini has said makes the whole thing much more serious.
 I don’t know what might happen between now and Friday,” said one PD parliamentarian, who declined to be quoted by name.